 - 3.1 SCC has overarching responsibility for safeguarding and promoting the welfare of all children and young people in their area.
-In Surrey we work to the Surrey Safeguarding Children's Partnership (SSCP) Procedures (www.surreyscp.org.uk) which include a number of statutory functions under the 1989 and 2004 Children Acts, Childcare Act 2006, Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 ("the 2018 regulations"), Working Together to Safeguard Children 2018 guidance and Keeping Children Safe in Education 2019 legislation. - 3.2 The Provider must follow the EYFS and have clear safeguarding policies and procedures in place that are in line with local guidance and procedures for responding to and reporting suspected or actual abuse and neglect.
+In Surrey we work to the Surrey Safeguarding Children's Partnership (SSCP) Procedures (www.surreyscp.org.uk) which include a number of statutory functions under the 1989 and 2004 Children Acts, Childcare Act 2006, Childcare (Disqualification) and Childcare (Early Years Provision Free of Charge) (Extended Entitlement) (Amendment) Regulations 2018 ("the 2018 regulations"), What to do if you are worried a child is being abused 2015, Working Together to Safeguard Children 2018 guidance and Keeping Children Safe in Education 2020 legislation. - 3.2 The provider must follow the EYFS and have clear safeguarding policies and procedures in place that are in line with local guidance and procedures for responding to and reporting suspected or actual abuse and neglect.
 A lead practitioner must take responsibility for safeguarding and all staff must have training to identify signs of abuse and neglect.
-The Provider must have regard to Working Together to Safeguard Children 2018. - 3.3 In line with the settings safeguarding children policy and procedures, if an allegation is made against the owner, manager or any other employee/volunteer of the setting (including office/kitchen/cleaning staff) whether paid or unpaid, FEE/FEET funding may be withdrawn by SCC.
+The provider must have regard to Working Together to Safeguard Children 2018 and Keeping Children Safe in Education 2021. - 3.3 In line with the setting's safeguarding children policy and procedures, if an allegation is made against the owner, manager or any other employee/volunteer of the setting (including office/kitchen/cleaning staff) whether paid or unpaid, FEE/FEET funding may be withdrawn by SCC.
 This is dependent on the outcome of the investigation into the allegation, and whether the setting has breached the conditions of the Provider Agreement.
-The setting must comply with the advice of the Local Authority Designated Officer (LADO) and any compliance and welfare notices issued by Ofsted and inform the SCC Education Safeguarding team, of any action taken to safeguard the children in their care. - 3.4 If the Provider fails to comply, the process for termination and withdrawal of funding will be followed.
+The setting must comply with the advice of the Local Authority Designated Officer (LADO) and any compliance and welfare notices issued by Ofsted and inform the SCC Education Safeguarding team, of any action taken to safeguard the children in their care. - 3.4 If the provider fails to comply, the process for termination and withdrawal of funding will be followed.